BayernMuller/vibra/README.md

     * Embedded devices (e.g., Raspberry Pi, Jetson Nano)
     * Desktop and server environments for high-performance audio recognition
     * WebAssembly for web-based music recognition
+    * And even more platforms such as iOS, Android, and other languages via FFI bindings!

 ### Platform Compatibility and Build Status